 The Board of Selectmen shall establish an application process and make determinations as to the classification of new single-use bag products, as they come on the market, to determine if they are compostable or biodegradable and meet, or exceed, ASTM D6400 for compostable plastic.

-The Police Department will be responsible to enforce this chapter through the issuance of a violation notice.
+The Police Department will be responsible to enforce this chapter through the issuance of a violation notice and enforcement may also be assigned to the Board of Health.
 A violation notice may be reissued for each day that the activity persists until the violation is corrected.

 For each day the violation is in effect, the following penalties shall apply:

 This chapter shall go into effect as of July 1, 2013, or such later date upon which it is approved by the Attorney General.